 Sometimes, large adrenal tumors can press on nearby organs, including the kidneys and stomach.
 This can cause additional symptoms, such as persistent pain and swelling, appetite loss and difficulty eating, excessive urination and low potassium levels.

-Although these symptoms do not always mean that adrenal cancer is present, it’s important to discuss any such concerns with an experienced physician.
+Although these symptoms do not always mean that adrenal cancer is present, it’s important to discuss any such concerns with an experienced physician so that he or she can determine if screening tests are necessary.
 In the unlikely event that an adrenal tumor is present, early detection can lead to a greater range of treatment options.
-Survival rates are also the highest for adrenal cancers that are diagnosed and treated early in their development.
+Survival rates are also the highest for adrenal cancers that are diagnosed and treated during early stages of their development.

-At Moffitt Cancer Center, we offer comprehensive diagnostic services to patients who are experiencing these symptoms, as well as a full scope of adrenal cancer treatments to patients who are diagnosed with the condition.
+At Moffitt Cancer Center, we offer comprehensive diagnostic services to patients who are experiencing adrenal cancer symptoms, as well as a full scope of treatments to patients with an adrenal cancer diagnosis.
 To discuss your medical history and symptoms with an oncologist who specializes in adrenal cancers, call 1-888-663-3488 or submit a new patient registration form online.